WantonTauntaun/VivotekCameraOptimization/README.md

 To keep this script up to date, the only thing necessary would be to change the latest firmware files in the JSON file.

 Finally, this was wrapped as an executable for end user functionality, which should not require Python installed locally.
 It transformed the main script which calls the vivotekdata script and addresslist script into a program.
 I've included the original vivotekmaster Python script for perusal.

+The only files created by me are the accesslist.py, cameralist.csv, vivotekdata.py, vivotekdata.json and vivotekmaster.py.
+All other files were created as part of the executable wrap.